RobSpectre/Talks-Old/We Were Promised Jetpacks: An Introduction to Android Wear/README.md

             - Persistent display can only be done through a notification
             - Users find and install apps from the handset or the web, not on the watch - important for distribution
-            - Lot of the API is unavailable - notably no webkit.
+            - Some of the API is unavailable - notably no webkit.
+            - You can use hasSystemFeature() to see if an API is supported on the device
         - Getting Started
             - Need rev20 of the v4 support library that was released in July
             - Comes with all the extensions for wearables, mostly with